 Several Erasmus+ calls are currently open for the Western Balkans region:

 The expected impact focuses on enhancing the capacity of youth organisations in the Western Balkans to empower young people, foster entrepreneurship, promote transnational learning, and create job opportunities, while ensuring inclusivity and sustainability.
 The objective is to support international cooperation in youth work and non-formal learning, particularly in organisations targeting young people with fewer opportunities, in line with the EU Youth Strategy and fostering synergies with formal education systems.
+All Western Balkans are eligible.

 Deadline: 6 March 2025

 The objective of Cooperation Partnerships is to enhance the quality, relevance, and innovation of organisations through transnational collaboration in education, training, youth, and sport.
 The projects aim to foster capacity building, knowledge exchange, and joint initiatives, with outcomes that are transferable and impactful at local, regional, national, and European levels.
+Any participating organisation established in an EU Member State, or third country associated to the programme can be the applicant/coordinator.
+This organisation applies on behalf of all participating organisations involved in the project.

 Deadlines: 5 March 2025 and 1 October 2025

 Capacity Building projects are international cooperation projects based on multilateral partnerships between organisations active in the field of sport in Programme and third countries not associated to the Programme in Western Balkans and Neighbourhood East.
 They aim to support sport activities and policies in third countries not associated to the Programme as a vehicle to promote values as well as an educational tool to promote the personal and social development of individuals and build more cohesive communities.
+In order to be eligible, the applicants (beneficiaries and affiliated entities, if applicable) must be from Western Balkans economies associated to the programme.

 Deadline: 5 March 2025

 Centres of Vocational Excellence (CoVEs) are part of the EU’s strategy to improve vocational education and training (VET) by fostering innovation, skills development, and social inclusion, while supporting green and digital transitions.
 CoVEs aim to provide high-quality VET, promote collaboration between industries and institutions, and ensure sustainable, long-term impact through scalable projects addressing local and regional needs.
+Organisations from the Western Balkans may also participate as beneficiary or affiliated entity but not as coordinator.

 Deadline: 11 June 2025

 Forward-Looking Projects are large-scale, transnational Erasmus+ initiatives focused on developing and testing innovative approaches to education and training, targeting solutions that can advance Europe’s digital education priorities.
 These projects address key topics such as digital skills assessment, AI in education, and innovative data collection, aiming to promote high-quality, inclusive digital education in line with the EU’s Digital Education Action Plan.
+Organisations from the Western Balkans not associated to the programme can only be involved as associated partners (not as beneficiaries and affiliated entities).

 Deadline: 27 May 2025